 Procurement friction

-Weak documents can delay onboarding, increase clarification rounds and weaken supplier confidence.
+Weak documents delay onboarding, increase clarification rounds and weaken supplier confidence.

 Contract exposure

-Supplier evidence gaps can move into clauses, pricing, renewal risk, escalation and board-level discussion.
+Supplier evidence gaps move into clauses, pricing, renewal risk, escalation and board-level discussion.

 Who the firm serves